Prince0fTime/bamazon/README.md

 # bamazon
-A Amazon-like storefront with MySQL and input validation so no minus no numbers or in correct quantities can be entered ;)
+A Amazon-like storefront with MySQL and input validation so no minus no numbers or incorrect quantities can be entered ;)

 ---